Congratulations to the 2015 Richardson Dilworth Award Recipients!

 Winner of The Richardson Dilworth Award for Innovation in Government

 Philadelphia Police Department

-Detective Joe Murray is best known for his use of social media.
-Through his twitter account @PPDJoeMurray, he has created an avenue for the Philadelphia Police Department to better communicate with the Citizens it serves.
+Detective Joe Murray is well known for his use of social media through his twitter account @PPDJoeMurray.
+Using twitter as a means of collaboration and information sharing with Philadelphia residents, he has created an avenue for the Philadelphia Police Department to better communicate with the citizens it serves.
 Det.
 Murray provides real-time crime information to the residents of University City, which has not only helped to close investigations, but has also built a relationship that allows the police and the public to work together in identifying areas of concern, deploy into areas when necessary, and led to the arrest and convictions of individuals responsible for crime.

 Winner of The Richardson Dilworth Award for Excellence in Customer Service

 Ann Hornbach is a children's librarian and manager of the Torresdale Neighborhood Library.
 She is known throughout the Free Library system for her service to children with autism and other physical and mental disabilities.
 Ann has developed educational programming for a variety of teaching methods that accommodate different learning styles to each student’s chance of success.
 She tirelessly promotes LEAP to local schools, teaches computer basics to senior citizens, recruits teen volunteers, helps with homework, provides services to job seekers, and develops relationships with community partners.
 Her dedication to the children and families of her community helps to ensure that all children have the opportunity to reach their fullest potential.